boardgameio/boardgame.io/README.md

 **Breaking Changes**

-- `boardgameio.game` is now `boardgameio.core`, and does not have a default export.
+- `boardgame.io/game` is now `boardgame.io/core`, and does not have a default export.

 ```
 // v0.16